evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

 - We will focus on the key equations, not go too deeply into proofs and may skip some parts for brevity.
 - All feedback and corrections are welcome.

-There are a variety of ways to look at Fokker-Planck (e.g. through the [master equation](https://courses.physics.ucsd.edu/2015/Fall/physics210b/LECTURES/CH04.pdf)), but we are going to work through the results in [1] in the context of mean field game theory.
+There are more specific ways to look at Fokker-Planck (e.g. [master equation](https://www.sciencedirect.com/topics/chemistry/fokker-planck-equation) approach), but we are going to work through the results in [1] in the context of mean field game theory.

 # In a nutshell: the FP equation is a way to model the evolution of a probability density over time